securing/SCSVS/1.0/0x20-V11-Code-Clarity.md

 ## Control Objective

+Ensure that a verified contract satisfies the following high level requirements:
+* The code is clear and easy to read.
+* There are no unwanted or unused parts of the code.
+* Variable names are in line with good practices.
+* Used functions are secure.

 Category “V11” lists requirements related to the code clarity of the smart contracts.

 ## Security Verification Requirements